Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation: Evaluation

-Figure \ref{fig:successful} illustrates the successful behavior of \textit{GC-DA} with reactive global action for peeling on the consecutive banana peeling setup.
-On the other hand, Fig. \ref{fig:fail} shows failure examples in the same setup, including the robot destroying the banana (Fig. \ref{fig:fail0}) and the robot slipping the banana (Fig. \ref{fig:fail1}).
+Figure \ref{fig:successful} illustrates an example of the successful behavior of \textit{GC-DA} in the consecutive banana peeling setup.
+By contrast, Fig. \ref{fig:fail} shows failure examples for the same setup, including examples in which the robot failed to reach the end-effector to the target (Fig. \ref{fig:fail0}) or the neck was broken during peeling (Fig. \ref{fig:fail1}).